"I feel so fortunate to be able to benefit from such an exceptional program that’s right here in Nebraska. I’m here today because of them."

 Taking Back Life

-Stored in a liquid nitrogen freezer at temperatures below -150°C (-238 F) at The Nebraska Medical Center’s Biologic Production Facility, are several thousand small bags of human hematopoietic stem cells.
+Stored in a liquid nitrogen freezer at temperatures below -150°C (-238 F) at Nebraska Medicine’s Biologic Production Facility, are several thousand small bags of human hematopoietic stem cells.
 They are the link to life and a possible cure for many patients with cancer or other life-threatening illness.

 While Swedlund knows that there is no cure for multiple myeloma, she takes comfort in knowing that she is receiving care at one of the leading medical centers in the country for multiple myeloma and stem cell transplantation.
 She is also comforted by the fact that she has another dose of her own stem cells frozen and carefully preserved in the region’s only biologics production facility should she need a second transplant.